 People who seek out laser gum treatment are often those who may have had conventional “deep cleanings” with their family dentist but didn’t see the results they were looking for.
 Or perhaps other health conditions have made it more difficult for your mouth to heal and bounce-back following traditional periodontal therapy.
 If your dentist or hygienist makes you aware of exceptionally deep gum pockets, specialized treatments beyond that of traditional deep cleanings are a necessity.
 Combining laser treatments with perio scopes and other resources ensures you’ll see the best outcome possible.

-As one of The Woodlands’ most experienced gum experts and laser dentistry providers, Dr. Kip Saunders is equipped with both the knowledge and resources necessary to treat your smile.
+As one of The Woodlands’ most experienced gum experts and laser dentistry providers, our doctors at PCE are equipped with both the knowledge and resources necessary to treat your smile.
 Find out if laser periodontal therapy can help you treat your chronic oral infection.
 Contact us today to reserve your first appointment.